mattwojo/webvr/webvr-docs/input.md

 Things get interesting with so many types of VR controllers available since each one has different hardware configuration: number of buttons, thumbstick, touchpad etc. While there are no mappings defined in the spec for any of the VR controllers, we can base our approach on the knowledge that the [specification states](https://www.w3.org/TR/gamepad/#dfn-buttons):

->  It is recommended that buttons appear in decreasing importance such that the primary button, secondary button, tertiary button, and so on appear as elements 0, 1, 2, ... in the buttons array
+>  It's recommended that buttons appear in decreasing order of importance such that the primary button, secondary button, tertiary button, and so on appear as elements 0, 1, 2, ... in the buttons array

 It's convention that the trigger on many 6DOF controllers is the primary, "most important" button.
-However, controllers in WebVR 1.1 always place the trigger at index `1` if it is present.
+However, controllers in WebVR 1.1 always place the trigger at index `1` if it's present.
 Controllers that lack a trigger correctly place the "most important" button at index 0.

 With the WebVR 1.1 API we can't reliably determine whether or not a controller has a trigger.
-For [point-and-commit and gaze-and-commit](https://developer.microsoft.com/en-us/windows/mixed-reality/gestures#gaze-and-commit]), it is recommended to listen for a primary "select" action on both button index `0` and `1`.
+For [point-and-commit and gaze-and-commit](https://developer.microsoft.com/en-us/windows/mixed-reality/gestures#gaze-and-commit]), it's recommended to listen for a primary "select" action on both button index `0` and `1`.

 >[!NOTE]
 > Be careful with the button array size.
 The controller may not have a button defined at index `1`.